 To help you avoid those unpleasant surprises, we'll explain how

-to find out what services are free.
+to find out what services are included.
 And we'll tell you what your doctor might

 What's included when it comes to preventive services?